JChoi2527/Ankikado/README.md

 # Ankikado
 Simple CLI flashcard program written in Python 3

-Picked cards are added to a 5-limit queue and will not be picked again until it leaves queue to prevent immediate repetition
+Picked cards are added to a queue and will not be picked again until it leaves queue to prevent immediate repetition

+Cards that were answered incorrectly are prioritized

 Made it for myself for some discrete studying, decided to share if anyone else wanted it :)